suneel0101/suneel0101.github.io/_posts/2020-12-28-my-defense-of-keith-raniere-part-1.markdown

 The only way they squeaked up to sex trafficking was by the judge deliberately giving a non-pattern instruction (in essence, creating a new law from the bench) where any sex that results in someone getting a social benefit could be considered sex trafficking.

 If this became precedent, the ramifications could be extraordinary.
-{% include image.html url="/assets/2020-12-28/Adams_Quote.png" description="It is more important that innocence should be protected, than it is, that guilt be punished… when innocence itself is brought to the bar and condemned, especially to die, the subject will exclaim, ‘it is immaterial to me whether I behave well or ill, for virtue itself is no security.’
-And if such a sentiment as this were to take hold in the mind of the subject that would be the end of all security whatsoever” — John Adams, 1770" height="350" %}

-Many believe that John Adams was a prescient man for the ages.
-It is nice to see he encapsulated Keith Raniere’s situation almost to the letter.
-An innocent man should not be in prison.

 # THE FORCED LABOR